hammerheim-game/hammerheim-rules/8-scenarios.md

 By Andy Tabor
 There are many a vile warband that resides at Cut Throat's Den.
-Cut Throat's Den is known to house unscrupulous warbands who are some of the foulest scum to visit Mordheim.
+Cut Throat's Den is known to house unscrupulous warbands who are some of the foulest scum to visit Hammerheim.
 Warbands such as the Righteous Sisters, Witch Hunters and other do-gooders would shun such a decadent area.
 The main path from Cut Throat's Den to The City of the Damned is by the West Gatehouse.
-Normally, most would think nothing of going to Mordheim via the West Gatehouse but danger lurks at every corner of Mordheim and this area is not different.
+Normally, most would think nothing of going to Hammerheim via the West Gatehouse but danger lurks at every corner of Hammerheim and this area is not different.
 The West Gatehouse remains guarded by a dark and sinister tree beast, and to enter the city from this direction adventurer must first brave passing by this monstrosity.
 Skeletons hang from its branches and who